Copy and paste the below script into your own website or blog to embed this book.

 Do you want to trigger reactivity in your child’s primitive brain, or engage her thinking, rational brain in being receptive and openly engaged with the world?
 When we activate the reactive states of the brain, we miss the chance to develop the thinking part of the brain.
 It’s a lost opportunity.
 What’s more, we have so many other, more effective options for disciplining our kids—strategies that give children practice using their “upstairs brain” so that it’s stronger and further developed, meaning that they’re much better able to be responsible people who do the right thing more often than not.
 (Much more about that in Chapters 3–6.)

-Tina Payne Bryson, Ph.D., is the co-author (with Dan Siegel) of the bestselling The Whole-Brain Child, which has been translated into eighteen languages.
-She is a pediatric and adolescent psychotherapist, the director of parenting for the Mindsight Institute, and the child development specialist at Saint Mark’s School in Altadena, California.
-She keynotes conferences and conducts workshops for parents, educators, and clinicians all over the world.
-Dr. Bryson earned her Ph.D. from the University of Southern California, and she lives near Los Angeles with her husband and three children.
+Tina Payne Bryson, Ph.D., is the co-author, with Daniel J. Siegel, of two New York Times bestsellers, The Whole-Brain Child and No-Drama Discipline.
+She is the founder and executive director of the Center for Connection, an interdisciplinary clinical team in Pasadena, California.
+She is a licensed clinical social worker, providing pediatric and adolescent psychotherapy and parenting consultations.
+As well, she keynotes conferences and conducts workshops for parents, educators, and clinicians all over the world.
+Dr. Bryson earned her Ph.D. from the University of Southern California and lives in Los Angeles with her husband and three children.